bitttttten/jest-transformer-mdx/README.md

 ### create-react-app & configless

 You can also use this module in `create-react-app`-like apps where the config is not exposed.
-Just edit your transform property to import from `jest-transformer-mdx/cra`.
+Edit your transform property to import from `jest-transformer-mdx/cra`.
 This method does not support any of the configuration options mentioned above yet.

 ```js
 // jest.config.js